Nicolas Cage: 2018–present: Critical resurgence

 In December 2018, it was announced that Sion Sono was working on his first overseas production and English-language debut, Prisoners of the Ghostland, starring Nicolas Cage.
 Cage said the film "might be the wildest movie I've ever made."
 Its plot revolves around a notorious criminal, Hero (played by Cage), who is sent to rescue the governor's adopted granddaughter, who has disappeared into a dark region called Ghostland.
 The film had its world premiere at the 2021 Sundance Film Festival on January 31, 2021.

 In May 2020, it was announced that Cage would be playing the role of Joe Exotic in a scripted eight-episode Tiger King series, written and executive produced by Dan Lagana.
 It was announced that the project was scrapped in July 2021.
 In 2013, it was confirmed that Nicolas Cage would reprise his role as Grug in The Croods: A New Age, which was released in 2020.

 Cage produced and starred in the 2021 film Pig, where he plays Robin "Rob" Feld, a former chef turned reclusive truffle-forager who must return to his past in Portland in search of his beloved foraging pig after she is kidnapped.
 Cage received critical acclaim for his performance and earned a second nomination for the Critics' Choice Movie Award for Best Actor.
 He gained further acclaim for portraying a fictionalized version of himself in the 2022 action comedy film The Unbearable Weight of Massive Talent as well as for his portrayal of Paul, a professor who begins appearing in the dreams of others, in the 2023 Dream Scenario, resulting in his fifth Golden Globe nomination.

-In the 2023 horror comedy film Renfield, inspired by the 1897 Bram Stoker novel Dracula, Cage portrays Dracula opposite Nicholas Hoult's Renfield.
+In the 2023 horror comedy film Renfield, inspired by the 1897 Bram Stoker novel Dracula, Cage portrays Count Dracula opposite Nicholas Hoult's Renfield.
 Also in 2023, Cage was included as a playable character in the horror video game Dead by Daylight.
 Cage reprised his role as Clark Kent / Superman in the 2023 film The Flash in a cameo appearance as an alternate version of the superhero.
 Cage shot his scenes through volumetric capture and CGI was used to de-age him.

-In early 2023, it was announced Cage was set to play a live action version of Peter Parker / Spider-Man Noir on Amazon Prime Video.
-The show would take place in an alternate 1930s New York City.
-In July 2024, the show was confirmed to be titled Spider-Noir.
-Filming began in September 2024 in Los Angeles.
-Also in July, Cage starred as the titular serial killer in the horror thriller film Longlegs, which he produced.
+In July 2024, Cage starred as the titular serial killer in the horror thriller film Longlegs, which he produced.
 In August, Cage signed on to play legendary gridiron football coach and broadcaster John Madden in the Amazon MGM Studios film Madden.
+Cage headlines the 2026 television series Spider-Noir for MGM+ and Amazon Prime Video, portraying a live-action version of Spider-Man Noir, named Ben Reilly, in an alternate 1930s New York City.